Is it confidential – and what does that mean?

 Do you work with neurodiverse/autistic people?

 Yes.
 I’ve worked with people of all ages, some of whom have a diagnosis and some who don’t.
-Whether you’re coming to therapy to talk about your experience of autism, or if you’re seeking help with a different subject, I am here to support you as an individual.
+Whether you’re coming to therapy to talk about your experience of autism, or if you’re seeking help with a different matter but want to know that your therapist is respectful, I am here to support you as an individual.
 I don’t judge, medicalise, or diagnose people, and I will help you find the best way to interact with therapy and get the most out of it.

 Do you see children/under 18s?

 No. At the current time I only see 18 year olds and older in my private practice.

 What’s your PhD in?

 Archaeological Science.
 Before I was a therapist I had a career in academic archaeology.
 You can find some of my old work, and old blog posts from my archaeology days here.

 That might seem like an odd match, but one of the famous originators of talking therapy, Sigmund Freud found the metaphor of archaeology to be powerful in his therapeutic work.

 Whilst I don’t work in a Freudian way, human developmental theory shows us that our childhood experience of our guardians and people who cared for us influences the way we behave in relationships today.
 Sometimes my work does focus on helping people understand their pasts, particularly the way their parents treated them, but my focus is always on how this can help us in the present day to do things differently.